SanneE1/Climate-windows/README.md

 * plantID = unique code for each individual
 * year = the year of measurements
 * month = the month for the measurement
 * day = the day in the month (1-31) of the measurements.
-If unknown fill in NA, the climwin scripts will use 15 (middle of the month)
+If unknown fill in NA, the climwin scripts will use 1 as default
 * survival = survival of the individual from T to T+1
 * sizeT = The size of the individual at T with any transformations already done
 * sizeT1 = The size of the individual at T+1 with any transformations already done